-The three well known credit bureaus are TransUnion, Equifax and Experian.
-Your credit file will contain personal information like your name, address, social security number, birth date, public records, credit and loan payment history.
+The three well-known credit bureaus are TransUnion, Equifax, and Experian.
+Your credit file will contain personal information like your name, address, social security number, birth date, public records, and credit and loan payment history.

 Credit grantors such as banks and lenders will report negative and positive payment information to these credit bureaus.
-Utilities like electric and phone companies, medical and student loans may also report your payment history to the credit bureaus.
+Utilities like electric and phone companies and medical and student loans may also report your payment history to the credit bureaus.

 Anytime you apply for credit, including a credit card or car loan, credit grantors may inquire and review your past credit history by using your credit reports to get this information.
-You do not want to be at a disadvantage by not knowing what’s been reported to your credit bureaus.
+You do not want to be disadvantaged by not knowing what’s been reported to your credit bureaus.

-Companies that pull your credit report do not have to give you a copy of your personal credit file, even if you request it.
-They must pay for the privilege to obtain this information about you and believe it or not your information becomes their property.
+Companies that pull your credit report do not have to give you a copy of your credit file, even if you request it.
+They must pay for the privilege to obtain this information about you; believe it or not; your information becomes their property.

 What is a FICO® Score?

-The FICO® (Fair Isaac Corp.) score is like a grade in school, most car dealers call it a “beacon score.”
+The FICO® (Fair Isaac Corp.) score is like a grade in school; most car dealers call it a “beacon score.”
 It ranges from around 300 to 850.
 Most people fall in between the 500 to 800 range.
 Financial institutions base their risk assessment of you based on your credit history.
-The higher your number is, the lower risk you are in paying back a loan.
+The higher your number is, the lower risk you are of paying back a loan.

-The higher your score will also help you qualify for the lowest interest rates and be able to take part in special finance incentives and programs.
-The lower your credit score, the higher risk you are to the lender.
-You’ll have to pay higher interest rates and may be subject to larger down payments, additional fees or not be able to get an auto loan at all.
-For tips on how to acquire a loan even with bad credit, read our section on how to apply for a bad credit auto loan online.
+A higher score will also help you qualify for the lowest interest rates and participate in special low-interest rate finance incentives and programs—the lower your credit score, the higher your risk to the lender.
+You’ll have to pay higher interest rates and may be subject to larger down payments, additional fees, or not be able to get an auto loan at all.

-Car dealers obtain credit bureaus through 3 major companies TransUnion, Equifax and Experian.
-Some dealers will just pull your credit report from one company and some dealers may pull a combination of all three.
+Car dealers obtain credit bureaus through 3 major companies TransUnion, Equifax, and Experian.
+Some dealers will pull your credit report from one company, and others may pull a combination of all three.

 How Your FICO Score 9 Model is Calculated

-FICO 9 is the latest version of the credit scoring model which was first introduced in 1989.
-Using the FICO Score 9 model, your score is a 3 digit number mathematically calculated from five different areas of your credit bureau.
+FICO 9 is the latest version of the credit scoring model, which was first introduced in 1989.
+Using the FICO Score 9 model, your score is a three-digit number mathematically calculated from five different areas of your credit bureau.
 These areas include:

 - 30% = How much money you still owe to creditors.